Published: 29th June, 2017

-Here is a quick look back at how Surrey secured qualification from the eight group matches that they played.
+Here is a quick look back at how Surrey secured their place in the Final for the third straight year.

 Chasing 291, Somerset found themselves 22/5 and staring at defeat.
 However, Roelof Van der Merwe, who came in at number 7, smashed 165* to take Somerset to victory with 6.1 over remaining.